filecoin-project/specs/definitions.md

 #### Actor

-An address is an identifier that refers to an actor in some Filecoin state.
+An actor is an on-chain object with its own state and set of methods.
+An actors state is persisted on-chain in the state tree, keyed by its address.
 All actors (miner actors, the storage market actor, account actors) have an address.
+Actors methods are invoked by crafting messages and getting miners to include them in blocks.

+Actors are very similar to smart contracts in Ethereum.

 #### Address

-An address refers to an actor in some Filecoin state.
+An address is an identifier that refers to an actor in the Filecoin state.

 #### Ask